openedx/openedx-aspects/docs/concepts/extensions.rst

             "filter_type": "Regular",
         },

-You can find more information about superset RLSF in the `superset documentation <https://superset.apache.org/docs/security/#row-level-security>`_.
+You can find more information about Superset RLSF in the `Superset documentation <https://superset.apache.org/docs/security/#row-level-security>`_.

 Custom Jinja Filters
 ====================
-Aspects allows to add custom jinja filters to superset.
+Aspects allows to add custom jinja filters to Superset.
 To do so, you can use the patch `superset-jinja-filters`. which you can use to define new filters like the **can_view_courses** clause used above.
 This patch expects valid python code, and the function should return an SQL fragment as a string, e.g: